Spain’s 2026 Immigration Regularization: Who Qualifies and How to Apply | Remitly

 • At a Correos post office in major towns and cities

-For someone living undocumented in Spain, this permit is transformative in very practical ways.
-You can work legally, sign an employment contract, and start building social security contributions — the rough equivalent of getting work authorization in the US, but with faster access to healthcare and labor protections built in from day one.
+For someone living undocumented in Spain, this permit is meaningful in very practical ways.
+You can work legally and be issued a social security number (NUSS) after the application is admitted.
+Think of it as the rough equivalent of getting work authorization in the US, but with access to healthcare and labor protections built in from day one.

 One thing that tends to get overlooked is banking.
-Right now, without papers, opening a bank account in Spain is extremely difficult.
-With a TIE (Spain’s residency ID card), things become much easier.
-Many Spanish banks allow permit holders to open a standard checking account, which unlocks a whole range of financial services that were previously off the table.
+Right now, without the right documentation, opening a bank account in Spain can be challenging.
+With a TIE (Spain’s residency ID card), things become more accessible.

 After year one, permit holders can transition into longer-term residency under Spain’s general immigration laws.